 If I were to treat the planet with acupuncture, I would be looking to the underlying causes, to nurture the roots, not the branches.
 The planet needs to cool down, it needs a rest, it’s burnt out, running on empty and has almost nothing else left to give.
 It’s depleted itself of nearly all its resources and its engine is overheating as a result.

 So bearing that in mind, and knowing that as a human being of this planet I have a part to play in its wellness, what could I do to take care better care of the planet in order to take better care of me?

 - Consume less – consider the resources that I’m using (so the planet needs to offer less).
 Where am I in excess and how can I bring myself back to better balance?
 What can I live without?
 Reduce my spending and practise being grateful for the simple things in life.
 (A well-researched route to better mental health.)

 - Adapt my diet – consider the food I’m consuming.
-What food can I buy (and how much is enough to maintain homeostatic balance for me and planet?).
+What food can I buy (and how much is enough to maintain homeostatic balance for me and the planet?).
 It’s well reported that reducing meat, eating more plants and buying from ethical organic and biodiverse farms is a good way to support CO2 emissions.
 (That also means less crap in my body, healthier gut, better mental health.)